The Church as Community ... we are all in the one boat together ... an icon of the Church by Matthew Garrett

 in Jesus Christ our Lord.

-This prayer, from the liturgy for next Sunday [21 September 2014] – the Post-Communion prayer of the 14th Sunday after Trinity – talks about the Church in terms of community.
+This prayer, from the liturgy for a recent Sunday [28 August 2016] – the Post-Communion prayer of the 14th Sunday after Trinity – talks about the Church in terms of community.
 We are united in the truth and in the love that comes from God; we share not just the same teaching, but are in fellowship with a community that breaks through the barriers of time and space, that is in continuity with the apostles; and together we are supposed to live as one people, in joy and in simplicity of heart.

 Each of you has embarked on a new stage in your pilgrimage, but we have been setting out on that journey this weekend not as individuals but as part of a new community that is rooted in the community of word and sacrament, that is marked by joy and simplicity.